Beszel Monitoring Service

 The Proxmox Server

-This one was slightly more difficult and apparently, I have a problematic M2 disk, in that it does not like the SMART agent software that is installed with Proxmox or actually the Beszel agent.
+This one was slightly more difficult and apparently, I have a problematic M2 disk.

 Beszel | Simple, lightweight server monitoring